gedaiu/trial/doc/test-discovery.md

-If you want to write your custom TestDiscovery, your class must implement the (ITestDiscovery)[http://trial.szabobogdan.com/api/trial/interfaces/ITestDiscovery.html] interface and the `void addModule(string name)()` method which will be called by the runner to help you to search inside modules.
+If you want to write your custom TestDiscovery, your class must implement the (ITestDiscovery)[http://trial.szabobogdan.com/api/trial/interfaces/ITestDiscovery.html] interface and the `void addModule(string file, string name)()` method which will be called by the runner to help you to search inside modules.

 At the compile time, the runner will generate a code similar to this: